I bled for this EKWB barebones custom loop, and fell in love with PC building all over again

 Ah, it's stuck, like really stuck.
 What I've done is tightened the thread onto the angled fitting prior to actually stuffing it with the tube, meaning the tube no longer fits and the two fittings are effectively glued together by my own hand.

 This never happens.
 I'm a whizz at IKEA furniture.
 Hell, I'm one of those weirdos who enjoys it.
 There's a lip of thread about 2mm deep visible from the outside of the fitting.
 That lip is all I've got available in order to wrench this thing back off.
 So I start twisting at it.
 I twist at it a lot.
-I twist at it so much that the side of my index finger and thumb, on both hands, start bleeding—it doesn't take much, either.
+I twist at it so much that the side of my index finger and thumb, on both hands, start bleeding.

-Maybe two hours later and I've finally freed the damn thing using a contraption of tubes and fittings, a relatively simple rig that enabled me to gain enough leverage on the compression fitting.
+Maybe two hours later and I've finally freed the damn thing using a contraption of tubes and fittings—a relatively simple rig that enabled me to gain enough leverage on the compression fitting alone.
 I would likely have had success with a pair of small pliers, but they aren't a common Christmas cracker surprise, and therefore I do not own any.

 With sliced hands, a tea towel soaked in blood and WD-40, and two now separate fittings, I could continue with my PC build.
 This was around 11:00 PM on a Thursday.
 With the knowledge that I could never rest easy knowing the PC was only half-built, I soldiered on.
 I eventually fitted all the tubing into the build, correctly fitting the tubes, prior to tightening the compression rings, and completed the loop.